Marcin-The-Pythonist/Marcin-The-Pythonist/README.md

 ###
 <h3>About me</h3>
 <p align="left">I'm a self-motivated data analyst with a foundation in teleinformatics.
 But tech is not all I do!
 I enjoy spending my time actively by going to the gym.
-I follow the principle that <i>a healthy body is a healthy mind</i>. <br>🎯 My current goal is to complete the Google Data Analyst course and then apply for jobs whilst continuing my education and enrolling on the Google Advanced Data Analytics course.🎯<br>
+I follow the principle that <i>a healthy body is a healthy mind</i>.<be><br>🎯 My current goal is to complete the Google Data Analyst course and then apply for jobs whilst continuing my education and enrolling on the Google Advanced Data Analytics course.🎯<be><be>
 🏆Accomplished projects🏆
 <li>Conducted Exploratory Data Analysis of data science market across the world(2020-2024) uncovering different trends</li>
 <li>Developed an interactive US Superstore dashboard using Tableau to visualize trends and the revenue</li>